winni2k/subsetREFERENCE/README.md

 # subsetREFERENCE

-This is a tool for subsetting sites from a
-[WTCCC style haplotypes file](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#hapsample).
+This is a simple tool for subsetting sites from a [WTCCC style haplotypes file](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#hapsample).

 ## Authors